buddhist-uni/buddhist-uni.github.io/_content/articles/turning-back-towards-freedom_freese.md

 pages: "24--32"
 ---

-An interview with the first Theravada Bhikkhunis to hold a _Pātimokkha_ recitation in North America, they describe the ceremony itself and its significance.
+An interview with the first Theravāda Bhikkhunis to hold a _Pātimokkha_ recitation in North America, they describe the ceremony itself and its significance.